KareeMagdyy/landing-page/README.md

 ## How to open the project

--Open your favorite browser
+- Open your favorite browser
--Press `Ctrl+O`
+- Press `Ctrl+O`
--Choose the file destination & open it
+- Choose the file destination & open it